 Surprise Parenting Time Attorney

 An Arizona Child Custody Attorney is a legal professional who will protect your rights and represent you when facing a Child Custody battle in Maricopa County, Arizona.
-The Enholm Law, PLLC Surprise Child Custody Attorney that you meet with for your free consultation will show you the strengths and weaknesses of your case.
+The Enholm Law, PLLC Surprise Child Custody Attorney that you meet with for your initial consultation will show you the strengths and weaknesses of your case.
 Your attorney will evaluate the specifics of your Child Custody situation in relation to Arizona Revised Statute (ARS) 25-403.
 During your initial meeting we will discuss all existing documents and evidence that could possibly have an effect on the outcome of your case.

 Parenting Time is a separate and unique entity from Legal Decision Making in Arizona as of January of 2013.
 Most people think of Child Custody as one issue but they are really two different issues in the eyes of the court.
 Parenting Time deals with visitation and the Arizona Superior Court makes every possible effort to insure that both parents receive frequent, meaningful and equal time with their children.
 In some cases, it is clear to the court that one parent could present a moral, physical or emotional danger to the child and could order curtailed or supervised visitation time for that parent.